E.ON Energy Research Center (ERC) at RWTH Aachen University

 Analysing the effect of multi-energy storage systems

-The existing Building Management System (BMS) is expanded and upgraded by incorporating the new components and functionalities of the ELSA solution.
-This will lead to a system able to control the operation of the energy system including the batteries following external signals or local regenerative energy production in real time.
+The existing Building Management System (BMS) was expanded and upgraded by incorporating the new components and functionalities of the ELSA solution.
+This lead to a system able to control the operation of the energy system including the batteries following external signals or local regenerative energy production in real time.

 Interviewing the ELSA team at the E.ON ERC at the RWTH Aachen University

 What is the special focus of the ELSA pilot site at the E.ON ERC?